How to Teach Social Skills, Step by Step

 Seating students together is not enough to ensure teamwork.
 Many kids have very little idea how to interact appropriately with their classmates.
-They simply lack the social skills needed to perform the most basic cooperative tasks.
+They simply lack the social skills needed to perform the most basic cooperative learning tasks.
 Lack of social skills is probably the biggest factor contributing to lack of academic success in teams.
 Fortunately, social skills can be taught just like academic skills.
 If you use a systematic approach like the one described below, you’ll find that your students CAN learn how to interact appropriately and become productive team members.

 1. Discuss the Need for Social Skills